carrein/Filters/README.md

 ## Implementation
 For brevity, we will only discuss the implementation of the `FiltersProvider` here.
 This Provider encapsulates most of the business logic that powers the `Filters` component.
 The implementation details of other individual components i.e., `Checkbox`, `Dropdown` and auxiliary helper methods will not be discussed in full.

-For this exercise, we will focus on **Policies**.
-The other filter groups will follow a similar pattern.
+For this exercise, we will focus on the **Policy** filter group.
+The other filter groups follows a similar pattern.

 The actual code implementation is redacted but can be provided on request :)